 Discussing everything in advance—and getting a general agreement from everyone involved —creates a successful formula for your white paper.

-It lets you breathe a sigh of relief when writing a white paper because you’ve got structure and buy-in already in place.
+It lets you breathe a sigh of relief when writing a white paper because you’ve already got structure and buy-in.

 You might not realize it, but the most successful white papers always start with a plan.